CONDUITS Online Quick Reference

 Ordering

 Only approved work order contacts are permitted to use the CONDUITS Online Order Form.
-If you cannot see the form and you are already an approved work order contact, call The Support Center at 491-HELP to make sure your Internet browser is properly configured and supported for CONDUITS Online.
+If you cannot see the form and you are already an approved work order contact, contact the Northwestern IT Support Center to make sure your Internet browser is properly configured and supported for CONDUITS Online.

-If you are not a work order contact, please talk to a dean, director, department chair, or department administrator; any of these officials can contact NUIT Billing to have you added as a work order contact for your department.
+If you are not a work order contact, please talk to a dean, director, department chair, or department administrator; any of these officials can contact Northwestern IT Billing to have you added as a work order contact for your department.

 Requests that require a technician to visit your site (such as phone activations or moves) are completed on a five business day turn-around, unless otherwise specified.
 Orders can be completed faster, but extra rush charges will be applied.